SpencerPark/IJava/README.md

 See the [List of options](#list-of-options) section for all of the configuration options.

 To setup a startup script such as an `init.jshell` script, set the `IJAVA_STARTUP_SCRIPTS_PATH` to `init.jshell` in the `kernel.json`.
-This will try to execute an `init.jshell` script in the same directory as the notebook.
+This will try to execute an `init.jshell` script in the working directory of kernel.

 If desired use an absolute path to use a global init file.